Uninformed: Informative Information for the Uninformed

 This paper discusses the combination of a userland scheduler and runtime process infection for a virus.
 These two concepts complete each other.
 The runtime process infection opens the door to invading into other processes, and the userland scheduler provides a way to make the injected code coexist with the original process code.
 This allows the virus to remain stealthy and active inside an infected process.

-html | txt | pdf
+txt | html | pdf

 Rootkit Technology